apollo-lang/apollo/doc/reference.md

 These are some examples:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 \1		-- Whole note.
-Equivalent to 64
+Translates to 64
 \2		-- Half note.
-Equivalent to 32
+Translates to 32
 \4		-- Quarter note.
-Equivalent to 16
+Translates to 16
 \8      -- Eigth note.
-Equivalent to 8
+Translates to 8
 \16     -- Sixteenth note.
-Equivalent to 4
+Translates to 4
 \32     -- Thirtysecond note.
-Equivalent to 2
+Translates to 2
 \64     -- Sixtyfourth note.
-Equivalent to 1
+Translates to 1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Using this notation, one can declare a Duration in the following way: